CaronLab/mhc-validator/README.md

 validator.run(report_directory="/path/to/results/directory")
 ```

-You can also find a high level description of how mhc-validator and it's configurations work in the wiki page here https://github.com/CaronLab/mhc-validator/wiki.
+You can also find a high level description of how mhc-validator and it's configurations work in the wiki page here: https://github.com/CaronLab/mhc-validator/wiki.